BioinformaticsPlatformWIV-ISP/CAMEL/camel/scripts/salmonellapipeline/documentation_salmonella.md

 -t 2 or -t 5 or -t 2 and -t 5 respectively
 ```

-The 'Allele' mode is executed on Illumina input and on hybrid.
-If hybrid, only its Illumina input is used.
-The following options are used:
+The 'Allele' works with Illumina data.
+For `Illumina` and `hybrid` input data, the tool is executed directly on the reads.
+For `ONT` and `FASTA` input, Illumina reads are simulated from the assembly using ART.
 ```
 -m a
 -t 2